 Tell the dentist you want NHS treatment when you make the appointment.
 Sign the form you are given when you go for treatment.
 If you do not have to pay, put a cross in the appropriate box.
-If you have a valid HC2 certificate (an NHS Low Income Scheme certificate for full help - see page 15) or an NHS Tax Credit Exemption Certificate, write in the certificate number.
+If you have a valid HC2 certificate (an NHS Low Income Scheme certificate for full help - see page 14) write in the certificate number.

-If you have a valid HC3 certificate (an NHS Low Income Scheme certificate for partial help - see page 15), write in the certificate number and the maximum your certificate says you can pay.
+If you have a valid HC3 certificate (an NHS Low Income Scheme certificate for partial help - see page 14), write in the certificate number and the maximum your certificate says you can pay.
 You will pay either what appears on the certificate or the actual charge, whichever is lower.
 See page 4 for details of charges.

-If your circumstances change before you are asked to pay, read pages 6 and 7 to see if you are entitled to free NHS dental treatment.
+If your circumstances change before you are asked to pay, read page 7 to see if you are entitled to free NHS dental treatment.

-You will be asked to show proof of your entitlement to help with NHS dental charges - check the tables on pages 33-34 for more information about this.
+You will be asked to show proof of your entitlement to help with NHS dental charges - check the tables on pages 31 to 32 for more information about this.